-We respectfully ask our legislative representatives to show compassion to both ends of the leash.
+We respectfully ask our legislative representatives to show some appreciation and respect for the hard work done by California's shelters and rescues.
 We appreciate their concern for animals and ask that they afford compassion, respect, and trust to those people opening their hearts and homes to adoptable dogs and cats.